I think GREAT NEW MOVIES COME IN THREES, as the ones I saw premiered at the 61st BFI London Film Festival are ones you should be excited about.

-Stronger was the best film I saw at this year’s festival – it’s absolutely superb.
-Telling the true story of Jeff Bauman (played exceptionally by Jake Gyllenhaal) who is caught up in the 2013 Boston Marathon bombing and then has to learn to live again in its aftermath, it will move you to tears and make you glow with pride at its heroism.
+The best film I saw at this year’s festival was STRONGER – it’s absolutely superb.
+Telling the true story of Jeff Bauman (played exceptionally by Jake Gyllenhaal and surely to be Oscar-nominated) who is caught up in the 2013 Boston Marathon bombing and then has to learn to live again in its aftermath, it will move you to tears and make you glow with pride at its heroism.

-director Richard Linklater; stars Steve Carell, Bryan Cranston and Laurence Fishburne.
+U.K. release date: 26 January 2018 – director Richard Linklater; stars Steve Carell, Bryan Cranston and Laurence Fishburne.

-Linklater’s new film, after his Oscar-winning Boyhood and more recent frat comedy Everybody Wants Some! couldn’t be more different, as Last Flag Flying follows Steve Carell‘s emotionally scarred ‘Doc’ whose recent bereavements have lead him to the rough ‘n ready pub owned by his old Vietnam buddy Sal (an ebullient Bryan Cranston).
+Linklater’s new film, after his Oscar-winning Boyhood and more recent frat comedy Everybody Wants Some! couldn’t be more different.
+LAST FLAG FLYING follows Steve Carell‘s emotionally scarred ‘Doc’ whose recent bereavements lead him to the rough-and-ready pub owned by his old Vietnam buddy Sal (an ebullient Bryan Cranston).
 From there, they hook up with their initially reluctant fellow veteran Richard (a stately Laurence Fishburne) because ‘Doc’ has a mission he needs their help with.

-director Alexander Payne; stars Matt Damon, Christoph Waltz, Kristen Wiig and Hong Chau.
+U.K. release date: 19 January 2018 – director Alexander Payne; stars Matt Damon, Christoph Waltz, Kristen Wiig and Hong Chau.

 Christoph Waltz delivers his usual charismatic supporting turn as Damon’s wacky neighbour Dusan but the revelation of the picture is Thai actress Hong Chau as the refugee Ngoc Lan Tran who Safranek meets in his new world.
-She is my tip for next year’s Oscar for Best Supporting Actress as it’s quite the most eye-catching performance I’ve seen for some time.
-Whilst I don’t feel Downsizing is Payne’s movie, his customary mixture of wit and pathos and Chau’s winning performance mean this is a film you should catch.
+She is my tip for next year’s Oscar for Best Supporting Actress as Chau gives quite the most eye-catching performance I’ve seen for some time.
+Whilst I don’t feel DOWNSIZING is Payne’s best movie, his customary mixture of wit and pathos and Chau’s winning performance mean this is a film you should catch.

-So the next few months yield some fabulous cinematic experiences – make sure you track them down when they’re on release.Tags: Alexander Payne, Bryan Cranston, David Gordon Green, Downsizing, Jake Gyllenhaal, Last Flag Flying, Laurence Fishburne, London Film Festival, Matt Damon, Richard Linklater, steve carell, Stronger, Tatiana Maslany
+So the next few months yield some fabulous cinematic experiences – make sure you track them down when they’re on release.